-The Committee shall consist of not less than two (2) independent members of the Company's Board of Directors.
-The members of the Committee shall be elected by the Board at the annual organizational meeting of the Board and shall serve until their successors shall be duly elected and qualified.
-Unless a Chair is elected by the full Board, the members of the Committee may designate a Chair by majority vote of the full Committee membership.
+- The members of the Committee shall be elected by the Board at the annual organizational meeting of the Board and shall serve until their successors shall be duly elected and qualified.
+Unless a chairperson is elected by the full Board, the members of the Committee may designate a chairperson by majority vote of the full Committee membership.

-- Determinations as to whether a particular Director satisfies the requirements for membership on the Committee shall be made by the Board of Directors.
+Determinations as to whether a director satisfies the requirements for membership on the Committee shall be made by the Board.

-To fulfill its responsibilities and duties, the Committee shall:
+RESPONSIBILITIES AND DUTIES.
+To fulfill its responsibilities and duties the Committee shall:

-- Review and approve corporate goals and objectives relevant to the compensation of the Chief Executive Officer, evaluating the Chief Executive Officer's performance in light of those goals and objectives, and review and approve the level of compensation, including base salary, bonus, equity compensation, and any other benefits to be provided to the Chief Executive Officer based on this evaluation.
-In determining the long-term incentive component of the Chief Executive Officer's compensation, the Committee shall consider such factors as the Company's performance and relative stockholder return, the value of similar incentive awards given to Chief Executive Officers of comparable companies, and the awards given to the Company's Chief Executive Officer in past years.
+- Review and approve corporate goals and objectives relevant to the compensation of the CEO, evaluating the CEO’s performance in light of those goals and objectives, and review and approve the level of compensation, including base salary, bonus, equity compensation, and any other benefits to be provided to the CEO.
+In determining the long-term incentive component of the CEO’s compensation, the Committee shall consider such factors as the Company's performance and relative stockholder return, the value of similar incentive awards given to CEOs of comparable companies, and the awards given to the Company's CEO in past years;

-- Approve and authorize amendments to the Plans and the Company's other benefit programs to the extent such amendment authority has been delegated to the Committee by the Board of Directors.
+- Approve and authorize amendments to the Plans and the Company's other benefit programs to the extent such amendment authority has been delegated to the Committee by the Board;

-- Administer within the authority delegated by the Board of Directors, the Company's Plans.
-In its administration of the Plans, the Committee may: (i) grant stock options or shares of restricted stock to individuals eligible for such grants (including, to the extent relevant, grants to individuals subject to Section 16 of the Exchange Act in compliance with Rule 16b-3 promulated thereunder); (ii) amend such stock options or restricted stock grants; and (iii) take all other actions permitted under the Plans.
+- Administer within the authority delegated by the Board, the Company's Plans.
+In its administration of the Plans, the Committee may: (i) grant stock options or shares of restricted stock to individuals eligible for such grants (including, to the extent relevant, grants to individuals subject to Section 16 of the Exchange Act in compliance with Rule 16b-3 promulgated thereunder); (ii) amend such stock options or restricted stock grants; and (iii) take all other actions permitted under the Plans.
 The Committee may delegate to two or more Directors of the Company the authority to make grants and awards to any non-executive officer of the Company under such of the Plans as the Committee deems appropriate in accordance with the terms of such Plans.
-The Committee also shall review and make recommendations to the Board of Directors with respect to changes in the number of shares reserved for issuance under those Plans.
+The Committee also shall review and make recommendations to the Board with respect to changes in the number of shares reserved for issuance under those Plans;

 - Conduct an annual evaluation of the Committee's own performance.

-The Committee will maintain written minutes of its meetings, which minutes will be filed with the minutes of the meetings of the Board of Directors.
+MINUTES.
+The Committee will maintain written minutes of its meetings, which minutes will be filed with the minutes of the meetings of the Board.

-The Committee will report to the Board of Directors on a periodic basis and make such recommendations with respect to any of the above matters as the Committee deems necessary or appropriate.
+REPORTS.
+The Committee will report to the Board on a periodic basis and make such recommendations with respect to any of the above matters as the Committee deems necessary or appropriate.

-Members of the Committee shall receive such fees, if any, for their service as committee members as may be determined by the Board of Directors in its sole discretion.
-Fees may be paid in such form of consideration as is determined by the Board of Directors.
+COMPENSATION.
+Members of the Committee shall receive such fees, if any, for their service as Committee members as may be determined by the Board in its sole discretion.
+Fees may be paid in such form of consideration as may be determined by the Board in its sole discretion.